iammokesh/FULL_ADDER_SUBTRACTOR/README.md

 **Procedure**

-Write the detailed procedure here
+1.Type the program in Quartus software.
+2.Compile and run the program.
+3.Generate the RTL schematic and save the logic diagram.
+4. Create nodes for inputs and outputs to generate the timing diagram.
+5.For different input combinations generate the timing diagram

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Mokesh C RegisterNumber:25014491
 */

 **RTL Schematic**